 The problem with the first two options?
 You probably filed for Chapter 13 to keep your home, car, or other nonexempt property you'd have lost in Chapter 7, and it's unlikely that you'll want to part with it now.

 Check whether you can modify your plan.
 Even if it's unlikely that you'll be able to lower your payment enough to stay in Chapter 13, it's worth checking.
 Find your plan and review it while reading how to calculate your Chapter 13 plan payment.
 The article will help clarify what you can and can't eliminate.
-If you find that you can lower your payment enough to fit your current budget, your bankruptcy attorney can file a Chapter 13 modification motion.
+If you can lower your payment enough to fit your current budget, your bankruptcy attorney can file a Chapter 13 modification motion.

 You can ask for an early discharge based on a job loss or another financial hardship, but courts rarely grant them.
 You must have already paid your "unsecured creditors" or those holding debt for credit cards, medical bills, student loans, and other unsecured debts the amount they would have received had you filed for Chapter 7.